johanzi/crispr_cas9_arabidopsis/README.md

 Both should contain the 19 bp of the target site (highlighted in yellow) plus flanking regions that are either used for Gateway cloning or for the merging to the vector pCBC-DT1T2.

 **Note**: If the PAM is located on the reverse strand, the sequence used in the primer represents the reverse complement sequence of the + strand.
 See example below.
-Note that the PAM should always be in 5' position of the target site in the pCBC-DT1T2 plasmid.
+Note that the PAM should always be in 3' position of the target site in the pCBC-DT1T2 plasmid, that is to say between the protospacer and the guide RNA scaffold.

 ![](images/PAM_minus_strand.PNG)
 *Representation of a target site plus its PAM motif (highlighted in yellow) when located on reverse strand.
 The PAM is NEVER contained in the final primer sequence.*